Soraiya11-7/Blog-client-side/README.md

 - Blog owners cannot comment on their own blogs.

 💖 Wishlist
 - Logged-in users can add or remove blogs from their wishlist.

-🗄 MongoDB Database
-- Stores users, blogs, comments, and wishlists.

 🌍 CORS Support
 - Secure API access by restricting it to specific frontend domains.